SAP/cloud-security-services-integration-library/.github/ISSUE_TEMPLATE/support.md

 ---
-name: Get Support
+name: How to get Support
-about: How to get support
+about: Please use SAP official support channels instead to get help.
+Use **BC-CP-CF-SEC-LIB** or **Security Client Libraries** components.
 title: ''
 labels: support
 assignees: ''